SalishSeaCast/SalishSeaNowcast/docs/index.rst

 .. _SalishSeaNowcastSystem:

 *******************************************
-SalishSeaCast OCean Model Automation System
+SalishSeaCast Ocean Model Automation System
 *******************************************

 The Salish Sea Nowcast system is a software automation system that runs the